hexawyz/Exo/Docs/Razer DeathAdder Platform 3.md

 #### Category `03` - Lighting V1

 This feature is used by older Chroma devices.
 Newer ones like DeathAdder V2 Pro will use `0F`.

+Apparently, persistence is supposed to be disabled by default for LedIds `03`, `07` and `09`, whatever the meaning is.
+Also disabled for device PID `0118` (USB ID Database: RZ03-0080, Gaming Keyboard [Deathstalker Essential])

 ##### Function `03`:`00` - LED On/Off